SergioMG33k/Tweet_Mining-Mongodb/README.md

 Feel free to use my tool and make modifications.

     Information:
-        Tweet_mining.py has been developed as a tool to help mine tweets.
         The script uses a set of statements from a csv file and will collect tweets based on those statements on twitter.
 The collected data will be uploaded to a mongodb database and allows to obtain a report of the collected data.
         The csv must contain a column with the name hoax_checked, based on the statements contained in